-Exoplanets by the Lake II: Geoastronomy
+Exoplanets by the Lake III: Atmospheres and Beyond

 A focused summer school on the geosciences of exoplanets at Lake Ammer (Ammersee).